thaag7734/minesweepy/README.md

 ### Can I use some of your code in my own project(s)?
 Of course!
 You're welcome to use my code, as long as you give credit.

+### Is this compatible with Python <3.7?
+MinesweePy is not compatible with any Python version below 3.6 at the moment.
+It has not been tested with any other Python versions yet, but a port to some earlier versions is planned.